 The Slimline® anchor can be set above, in or below the perforations, depending on the size of the sucker-rod pump installed.
 With the decreased overall diameter and tapered flow deflectors, our tools can greatly reduce the tubing anchor restriction in the annulus.

 We’ve run traditional tubing anchor catchers for decades, why change now?

 You will still get the safe, reliable setting procedure of a conventional tubing anchor catcher, only now you have less restriction, better flow-by, and more options on where to set the tool.
 With such a small area between the tool and casing, a conventional tubing anchor catcher can act as a choke, restricting gas flow up the annulus or gathering sediment on top of the anchor that can harden over time.
 With our patented Slimline® design, flow-by capacity up the annulus has been shown to increase by as much at 244% when compared to a conventional anchor.
 This increased capacity allows for fluids to more easily fall past the tool, allowing gas to break out easier and reduce the risk of a stuck string.
 In addition, the Slimline® QuickSet™ TAC only needs 1-to-3 counter-clockwise turns to set the tool versus 6 to 8, thereby allowing for a much more reliable set in deviated wells.

 Will a Slimline® help minimize gas locking?

 Yes.
-The smaller diameter of the patent-protected Slimline® tubing anchor catcher increases flow-by capacity and reduces the overall restriction, or “choke”, provided by a standard tubing anchor catcher.
-This allows natural gas to break out easier and not be forced through the pump, thereby greatly reducing gas locking.
+The smaller diameter of the patented Slimline® Tubing Anchor Catcher increases flow-by capacity and reduces the overall restriction, or “choke,” provided by a conventional tubing anchor catcher.
+This allows natural gas to break out easier up the annulus and not be forced through the pump, thereby greatly reducing the occurrence of gas locking.